code16/website/source/_posts/sharp-9-built-to-last.md

 We rewrote A LOT of code.

 The front part of Sharp is now built with [Inertia.js](https://inertiajs.com/), for the better: we preserved the powerful breadcrumb system of Sharp, while managing to remove a lot of complexity due to the json-based API, making the code more maintainable and more testable.
-On the DX side, it's also a big win, as it's now easier to debug functional code with your regular tools (Xdebug, `dd()`...).
+On the DX side, it’s also a big win, as it’s now easier to debug functional code with your regular tools (Xdebug, `dd()`...).

 We also took the opportunity to switch to [Tailwind CSS](https://tailwindcss.com/) and to leverage [shadcn/ui](https://ui.shadcn.com) to entirely rebuild Sharp’s UI: every filter, form field, dialog was rewritten leading to, we think, a big improvement in terms of consistency and design.